 - Caution: Test preparation websites offering alternative and/or shortcuts to test preparation should be avoided.
 Exam content is confidential and is not shared with any individuals involved in test preparation activities.
 "Tricks of testing" and "short cut methods for test preparation" are specifically avoided when creating this exam.
 We test candidates on content and not on their "test taking skills."
 If you have any questions about the best methods to prepare please call us at 888.884.6622.
 Our goal is that each exam candidate best use their time and money to reach the end result of demonstrating their excellence in nephrology patient care through certification.

-The purpose of this test is to allow eligible candidates for the CCHT-A examination to practice with a test similar in content and format developed using the same process as that used in the actual CCHT-A test development.
-However, no questions on the CCHT-A practice exam will be on the actual CCHT examination.
+The purpose of the CCHT-A Practice Test is to allow candidates for the CCHT-A examination to practice with a test similar in content and format to the actual CCHT-A examination.
+However, no questions on the CCHT-A Practice Test will be on the actual CCHT examination.
 Taking the CCHT-A Practice Test is not required and does not guarantee a similar result on the CCHT-A examination.